azpeteryang/azpeteryang.github.io/_pages/cv.md

 * Research on the Plasmonic Nano Antenna
   * Conducted Research on Plasmonic Nano Antenna for Wireless Network of Nano sensors
-  * Compared the effect of using Plasmonic Nano Antennas and using classical antenna (Assume the classical atenna has Perfect Electrical Conductor behavior)
+  * Compared the effect of using Plasmonic Nano Antennas and using classical antenna (assuming the classical atenna has Perfect Electrical Conductor behavior)
   * Did Simulation of the length of the Nano Antenna with respect to the frequency in Terahertz band
   * Designed Dynamic Massive MIMO to solve the distance problem of communicating using Terahertz band by properly placing antenna elements which can swich among different modes.